jcoreio/profiler-server/README.md

 app.use(ProfilerRouter({ profiler }))
 ```

+### `GET /cpu?durationMillis=<integer>`

+Profiles the CPU for `durationMillis` milliseconds, and sends the CPU profile in the response.
+**You must set the timeout of the client request to more than `durationMillis`** or the request
+will time out.

+If a CPU profile is already in progress, responds with 418.

+### `GET /heap`

+Takes a heap snapshot and sends it in the response.

 ### `GET /sampleHeapProfiling?durationMillis=<integer>`

 Profiles heap sampling for `durationMillis` milliseconds, and sends the profile in the response.